Product Pricing Calculator

 Why Product Pricing Is More Than Just Markup

-Many sellers begin with one number: the purchase price.
-They slap on a quick markup and hope the price works.
+Many sellers start with one number—the purchase price—and add a rough markup without checking whether the final price actually covers everything.
+That approach often looks fine on paper but creates gaps when you add up all the real costs.
 That route looks straightforward, but it often misses out on transport, packaging, labor, storage, marketplace fees, payment charges, returns, damage, and monthly business costs.
 A price may look profitable before these items and weak after.

 Start with exact product costs